Rockmed1/REACT_C/23-Inventory-project/inventory-project/Inventory.md

 #### state:

-Q: 1- Think about state: when to use? types of state (local / global/ server / clien)
+Q: 1- Think about state: when to use? types of state (local / global/ server / client)
 A: most state is Global Remote

 Q: 2- Establish data flow